TheSweeterMan/TBD/index.md

 ![Image of PCB](https://thesweeterman.github.io/TBD/Solder.PNG)

-I need to fix up some of my Soldering and finish soldering the rest of my components
+Problem: I need to fix up some of my Soldering and finish soldering the rest of my components